pyrocko/grond/docs/source/method/index.rst

 .. figure:: ../images/illu_combi_weights.svg
+    :name: Fig. 1
     :height: 500px
     :align: center
     :alt: alternate text

-    Illustration of the GROND objective function.
+    Fig. 1: Overview illustration of the GROND objective function.
 Details follow.

 TODO: there is nothing about the L-norms in the grafic, Is that misleading or formation the sake of generalization ok or is there a nice way for that?

 Misfit calculation
 ..................